TomBrockington/matched-betting/README.md

 # matched-betting
-An educational website about how to guarantee profit frl
+An educational website about how to guarantee profit from matched betting systems